 Look at most pro-shooters.
 They carry the same rifles to the range year after year.
 When you change guns, you have to grow into the new rig.
 During this time, your aim will suffer.

-You have probably realized that every hunter has a method that specifically works for him.
+You have probably realized that every hunter has a method that works explicitly for him.
 I had a friend who hit the target each time he aimed to its side.
 Of course, this only worked when using his rifle.

 While on the hunt, you develop a technique that helps you deploy your weapon efficiently.
 The technique is usually specific to your rifle.
 Change of equipment denies you this edge.